WE REGRET THAT ALL REHEARSALS ARE CURRENTLY CANCELLED UNTIL SEPTEMBER 2021 DUE TO THE COVID-19 SITUATION.

-Newcomers are very welcome to attend – and join in – any rehearsal, with no obligation, to see if the choir meets their needs.
+Prospective members are very welcome to attend any rehearsal – taking part within the choir if they wish – with no obligation, to see if the choir meets their needs.
 Car parking is available both at the Village Hall and in the (free) public car park diagonally across the road.

 What do we sing?

-The choir’s music repertoire is essentially a mixture of popular and less well-known songs, including those from Broadway hits and West End musicals – and even one of Adele’s.
+The choir’s music repertoire is essentially a mixture of popular and less well-known songs, including those from Broadway hits and West End musicals.
 Popular older songs are also included, together with a very small amount of more serious church music.
-The full listing of our songs is shown on the Repertoire page.
-To give a feel for the happy spirit of both The Wing Singers and the musical repertoire, our repertoire even includes Bring me Sunshine.
+The full listing of our songs is shown on the Repertoire page under the Musical Direction tab.

 How are we organised?

-The choir is run by a committee of hardworking volunteers; other members take on specific roles as needed.
-If you enjoy choir and want to see it continue, do have a think about volunteering to help with its running.
+The choir is run by a committee of hardworking volunteers and other members take on specific roles as needed.
+If you enjoy the choir and want to see it continue, do have a think about volunteering to help with the running of it.